dg-demers/busyppp/README.md

 I don't think you'll see this happen (unless, perhaps, your system is working near the limits of its processor speed and disk capacity).
 But it occured fairly often during debugging.

+#####  Alternative Software   #####
+Free Download Manager running under WINE can throttle its download rate if it senses a web browser is being used.
+But it takes too much processor time and memory for my system.

+Microsoft BITS (Background Intelligent Transfer Service) could be an alternative, but it's not supported by WINE.
+And my system is not fast enough to run it in a virtual Windows machine.